colischeng/Transcript-App/README.md

 course, saving a transcript, and calculating a target grade are not functions that should be implemented in the same class that handles the GUI.
 Thus, the *TranscriptApp* class exhibited very low cohesion.
 It would make sense to move the logic of these tools into a different class.
 These panels all share some commonality, so abstraction could be used.
+In my first iteration of this, the *Transcript* class also exhibited a coupling issue which is further explained below.
-- *1. Cohesion Improvement*: Removed the methods *createAddFields()* and  *createAddButton()* in the *TranscriptApp* class (along with their accompanying fields) and created the class *AddTool* that extends the abstract class *Tool* that handles all the functionality of adding courses in the GUI
+- *1. Cohesion Improvement*: Removed the methods *createAddFields()* and  *createAddButton()* in the *TranscriptApp* class (along with their accompanying fields) from Phase 3, and created the class *AddTool* (that extends the abstract class *Tool* that handles all the functionality of adding courses in the GUI).
+This was a cohesion improvement, as the *TranscriptApp* class was becoming too cluttered and handling too many functionalities at once.
-- *2. Cohesion Improvement*: Removed the method *createCumulativeButton()* in the *TranscriptApp* class and created the class *CumulativeTool* that extends the abstract class *Tool* that handles all the functionality of calculating the cumulative GPA in the GUI
+- *2. Coupling Improvement*: In creating the abstract class *Tool* to fix the cohesion problem stated earlier, I had inadvertently created a coupling issue.
+The original design of my abstract class *Tool* had an association (of multiplicity 1) to the class *Transcript*.
+However, the *TranscriptApp* class also had an association with *Transcript* as well, meaning that an issue in the *Transcript* class would break both the *TranscriptApp* class and *Tool* class (and perhaps any class that extended off this).
+To fix this coupling issue, I changed *Tool*'s association to *Transcript* to instead be an association to *TranscriptApp*.